Vizzuality/marxan-cloud/docs/download-upload-clone/legacy-marxan-projects/high-level-design.md

 - If provided, solutions should be inserted in the relevant tables, marking best solutions as appropriate, alongside all the relevant data.

+If the validation step linked to any piece importer was successful but warnings were raised, these should likewise be available to users via the validation results endpoint.

 ## Changes needed to existing platform features

 - New db and TS enum: `(apidb)project_sources: ['marxan_cloud',